 The client (or guardian in the case of minors) is considered responsible for payment of professional fees.
 It is the client’s responsibility to know if services are covered and the amount of their deductible and/or co-payment.
 When we are asked to bill a third party, such as a divorced spouse, relative, or insurance company, and that third party fails to make timely payments, payment is expected from the client or referring parent that signed the consent for services.
 The client will be responsible for fees for claims that are denied (e.g., due to exceeding the number of available sessions, if new coverage has not begun or if insurance has changed, filing past the insurance carrier’s time limit, etc).

-Except in case of an emergency, a $50 fee will be assessed if we do not receive a 24-hour notification to cancel or reschedule a scheduled appointment.
+A $100 fee will be charged to the credit card on file if we do not receive a 24-hour notification to cancel or reschedule a scheduled appointment.

 Past Due Accounts

 We send out several letters to clients with past due accounts in an effort to provide an opportunity to pay in full or make a payment plan.
 If a client has not made good faith efforts to pay their bill, the overdue account may be assigned to our collections agency and all collection costs associated with the debt will be the client’s responsibility.
 We also reserve the right to assign the account to small claims court, depending upon the total balance due.

 ALL OUTSTANDING ACCOUNTS (60 DAYS OR MORE) WILL RESULT IN 10% (OF THE BALANCE) LATE FEE EACH MONTH UNTIL THE BALANCE IS PAID IN FULL.